Topics:real estate investing

 Real estate professional, Luke Smith, adds that, “the banks often get flooded with inventory so they are willing to negotiate.
 They are less likely to allow a short sale then they are to negotiate during post-foreclosure so that they can make a little profit.”
 Plus, if a foreclosed home has been sitting on the market for a while your odds of scoring a great deal with the bank are even better.

 Yes, you can get a loan to buy a foreclosed home.
 There are several different types of loans that you could use to pay for a foreclosed home such as a 203K loan, FHA loan, VA loan, conventional loan, HELOC and more.
-Kenny Dahill, realtor, landlord, and founder of Burbz comments on what the loan selection may look like for you.
+Kenny Dahill, realtor, landlord, and founder of Burbz comments on what the loan selection may look like for your investment property.

 “Buying a foreclosed home is similar to a non-foreclosed home.
 Due to the nature of foreclosures being under market value, there are loan options that will allow you to finance the remodeling costs as well.
 Loans will typically be based off the habitability of the property — a foreclosed home in major disrepair will have challenges getting a loan compared to a foreclosed home that is move-in ready which can easily get a loan.”